DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Allow users to archive records

 1. In the Web API service, create an `Archive` endpoint.
-This endpoint will obtain a post from the database and archive that post to the disk.
-The controller action's implementation below uses the `securedObjectSpaceFactory` to communicate with the data store so that all data operations respect security permissions.
+This endpoint will obtain a post from the database and archive the post to disk.
+The following controller action implementation uses `securedObjectSpaceFactory` to communicate with the data store so that all data operations respect appropriate security permissions.

    _API/CustomEndPointController.cs_:
    ```cs